linode/docs/docs/platform/one-click/deploying-ark-survival-evolved-with-one-click-apps/index.md

 ## Getting Started After Deployment

-Ensure that you have [installed Steam](https://store.steampowered.com/about/) on your personal computer and bought the ARK: Survival Evolve game on your Steam account before getting started with this section.
+Ensure that you have [installed Steam](https://store.steampowered.com/about/) on your personal computer and bought the ARK: Survival Evolved game on your Steam account before getting started with this section.

 After the Ark: Survival Evolved Server One-Click App has finished installing, you will be able to access your server by copying your Linode's IPv4 address and entering it into the favorite servers list in your computer's Steam client: